NeonGeckoCom/neon-docs/docs/skill_development/introduction/dev-environment.md

 # Setting Up Your Neon Development Environment

 Before you can complete your skill you'll need a Neon environment in which to test it.
-It's not time-efficient to do your initial development inside of existing Neon hardware like a Mycroft Mark 2 or a Plasma Bigscreen, but fully testing all portions of a skill requires that hardware.
+It's not time-efficient to do your initial development inside of existing Neon hardware like a Mycroft Mark II, but fully testing all portions of a skill requires that hardware.

+The Mycroft Mark II [can be purchased from Neon AI](https://neonai.square.site/product/neon-ovos-mycroft-ai-mark-ii/1?cs=true) or [from Mycroft AI](https://mycroft.ai/product/mark-ii/), and is also offered by Neon AI as a bounty for skills development.
+If you're interested in receiving a Mark II for skills development, email [Clary@Neon.AI](mailto:Clary@Neon.AI) describing your skill development plans, or to ask about skills that are priorities for us right now

 This section details some of the ways you can set up a Neon development environment and makes some recommendations on the best way to use each one.